paul-nechifor/lemon-cake/readme.md

 - Add macros.
 - Introduce lambdas.

+- Add a debugging flag which will trigger printing all the evaulated expressions.

 - Write tests for broken programs (e.g.: `(+ 1`) and make sure they don't end up in an infinite loop.